atooms-mirror/atooms/README.md

 Atooms
 ======

-This is atooms, a general-purpose, object-oriented package for molecular simulations.
+This is atooms - high-level library and tools for molecular simulations.

 Copyright (C) 2010-2016 Daniele Coslovich <daniele.coslovich@umontpellier.fr>